- Smart Grid Menu Expand or Collapse

 Working with stakeholders and partners from industry, government, and academia, we’ve been building a solid framework and roadmap for smart grid interoperability standards.
 While continuing our work toward smart grid version 1.0, we are also participating in the full cycle of research, development, and innovation that will take us to smart grid 2.0, 3.0, and beyond.

 The Smart Grid and Cyber-Physical Systems Program Office is a division of NIST’s Engineering Laboratory.
-The program draws on expertise from across the breadth of the NIST organization, including the Physical Measurement Laboratory and the Information Technology Laboratory.
+The program draws on expertise from across the breadth of the NIST organization, including the Physical Measurement Laboratory, the Information Technology Laboratory, and the Communication Technology Laboratory.